 Department of education show that black and hispanic students make up 40 percent of public school students but make up only 26 percent of.
 New evidence indicates that schools have contributed to these disparities by underestimating the potential of black and hispanic children.
 Nationally, more than 13 percent of all asian students are enrolled in gifted programs compared with just 4 percent of black students, according to the most recent data from the national center for.

-Target Black Friday Coupon Include Gift Cards 16 2019 Shopping Tips For The Obsessed The
+Target Black Friday 2018 Itunes Gift Card 15 Shopping Tips For The Obsessed The

 The Rare District That Recognizes Gifted Latino Students NPR Ed NPR